-Louise Keyes, Counsellor & EFT Practitioner provides psychological treatment services based at Newcastle Counselling, C/O Gosforth Physio & Wellness, Ivy Road, Newcastle upon Tyne NE3 1DB.
+Louise Keyes, Counsellor & EFT Practitioner provides psychological treatment services based at Newcastle Counselling, C/O Dobson House, Regent Centre, Regent Farm Road, Gosforth, Newcastle upon Tyne NE3 3PF.

 This privacy notice provides information about the personal information we process about you as a data controller, in compliance with the General Data Protection Regulation (GDPR).
 Appendix I below also contains information regarding the cookies our website might store about you.